-Welcome to the Minneapolis Heart Institute Foundation’s® Hypertrophic Cardiomyopathy (HCM) Center
+Welcome to the Minneapolis Heart Institute Foundation® Hypertrophic Cardiomyopathy (HCM) Center.

-The HCM Center at the Minneapolis Heart Institute Foundation® is world-renowned for its expertise in Hypertrophic Cardiomyopathy.
-Led by Barry J. Maron, MD, the center conducts research and offers advice to individuals diagnosed with HCM.
+The HCM Center at the Minneapolis Heart Institute Foundation (MHIF) is world-renowned for its expertise in Hypertrophic Cardiomyopathy.
+The center conducts research and offers advice to individuals diagnosed with HCM.
 The following information provides more information on the condition, diagnostic tests and potential treatments.

 Below are excerpts from “A Guide to Hypertrophic Cardiomyopathy: For Patients, Their Families and Interested Physicians” by Dr. Barry J. Maron and Lisa Salberg.
 The full book is available for sale on the publisher’s website.